kyma-project/api-gateway/docs/user/ratelimit/README.md

     fillInterval: 30s
 ```

 When additional buckets are defined, matched requests are counted against the matching bucket only.
 The default bucket acts as a fallback for requests that do not match any additional bucket.
 The two are independent — a request counted against an additional bucket does not consume any token from the default bucket.
+You can match additional buckets by path, header, or both.
+See an example:

 ```yaml
 local: